 Let’s hope it helps us get a little relief to enjoy our burgers and salmon and apple pie on the big day, and avoid the need to dress in black to mourn on Monday.

 So it’s easy to pick out whom to yell at.

 In the 1920s, refs wore white.
 Lloyd Olds, a referee from Michigan, decided to wear stripes to the next game after a quarterback in a game he officiated accidentally handed him the football, because he was wearing the same colored shirt as his team.

-I went a couple of times to a haircut place that had sports highlights playing non-stop.
-The stylists wore striped shirts.
+I went to a haircut place that had sports highlights playing non-stop.
+Stylists wore striped shirts.
 As a coach, there’s that natural aversion, kind of like mail carriers and dogs, beta fish and other beta fish, and Oakland raiders fans and intelligent conversation.

 I couldn’t trust her with scissors.
 She kept squinting.